acloudfan/Amazon-RDS-Aurora-Postgres-v1/vpc/README.md

 psql    -h $PGREADEREP

 Note:
-In case of error: Make sure to provide the correct AWS Region & Cluster name
+In case of error: Make sure to provide the correct AWS Region & Cluster name ; Run the script again